yewin-mm/spring-boot-jpa-docker-compose/README.md

 # spring-boot-jpa-docker
 * This is the sample project for spring-boot with jpa for database operation using docker and build dockerized application and connect to MySQL db container.
-* So, purpose is to connect containerized MySQL database from containerized java application and do CRUD operation.
+* So, purpose is to connect containerized MySQL database from containerized java application and do CRUD operations.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents